untoldgarden/meadow-manual/upload-to-meadow.md

 ## Create an account on Meadow

+Meadow is still in a closed beta, so your email need to be whitelisted by us before you can create an account.
+Contact support to get your email whitelisted.

 1. Go to the Meadow portal at: [https://console.meadow.space/](https://console.meadow.space/)
 ![alt_text](images/meadow-console.webp "image_tooltip")
 2. Press ‘Don't have an account?
 Sign Up’ in bottom right corner.